 Officials on the Fed’s rate-setting Federal Open Market Committee (FOMC) typically meet eight times a year.
-They look at a broad range of economic indicators, but most notably, they pay attention to employment and inflation data.
+The Fed looks at a broad range of economic indicators, but most notably, it pays attention to employment and inflation data.
+The Fed’s latest two-day meeting took place April 28-29.

 Why does the Fed raise or lower interest rates?